tchayen/triangolatte/README.md

 ---

-Triangulation library.
+2D triangulation library.
 Allows translating lines and polygons (both based on points) to the language of GPUs.

 Features normal and miter joint line triangulation.
 Handles polygons using ear